 Three main landscapes make up the Peak District; the wild, rugged Dark Peak, the limestone dales and meadows of White Peak, and the South West Peak's moorland, pastures, and farmland.
-Walks in the Peak District will bring you close to wildlife as you explore the areas of conservation, and at night you can see the stars in all their glory from the area's three dedicated Dark Sky Places.
+Some of the longer distance Peak District hiking routes will take it all three, but there are lots of classic walks that are concentrated in a single area or single Peak District village.

 4.8km / 2 hours

-The hike up Mam Tor is the one of the most popular Peak District Walks.
+The hike up Mam Tor is the one of the most popular Peak District hikes.
 Its name means 'mother hill', inspired by the frequent landslips that made a series of mini hills beneath the tor.
-It's easy to see why the impressive views have inspired so many photographers and artists; the lush green of the hills in summer are a dramatic contrast to the cold, wild winter winds that can howl through the peaks, and each season brings more beauty than the last.
+It's easy to see why the impressive Peak District views have inspired so many photographers and artists; the lush green of the hills in summer are a dramatic contrast to the cold, wild winter winds that can howl through the peaks, but whichever season you choose to climb Mam Tor, it's stunning.

-This circular walk around Mam Tor offers some of the best views across the Peak District.
-The climb to the top of the hill is made easier by the addition of stone steps.
+This circular walk around the hill offers some of the best views across the Peak District.
+The steady climb to the top is made easier by the addition of stone steps.
 Keen eyes might spot special stones in the steps, which hint at the iron age settlers who lived here years ago.

-Once you've had your fill of the stunning views across the Edale Valley from the top of the tor, the walk continues past a series of caves and mines.
-The Blue John show cavern here has a fascinating history; it is named after the famous Blue John mineral, one of Britain's rarest minerals that were coveted by the Romans 2000 years ago.
+Once you've had your fill of the stunning scenery across the Edale Valley from the top of the tor, the walk continues past a series of caves and mines.
+The Blue John show cavern here has a fascinating history; it is named after the famous mineral known as Blue John, one of Britain's rarest, that was particularly coveted by the Romans, who excavated here over 2,000 years ago.

-This is one of the shorter Peak District walks, but it should definitely still make it onto your Peak District bucket list.
+Although a relatively short walk, it deserves its status as one of the best Peak District walks for the views alone.
 More details are available in our full walking guide for the Mam Tor.

 5.4km / 1.5 - 2 hours